 The Grand Mosque of Cotabato: My Escape From Life’s Relentless Chaos

-Ever feel like the world is moving too fast?
+Is the world spinning so fast that you can hardly keep up?
 Ever wish the world would slow down even just for a day?
 Some days, I wonder if we’re in a lucid dream or a simulated reality that started when the world ended in 2012.
 I mean.
 With life’s relentless pace and constant noise, the world sometimes doesn’t seem real to me.
 I often feel like a video game character, a zombie, or a cyborg who works endlessly and restlessly.
 But I’m not a freaking video game character that survives through energy packs and first aid kits.
 I’m a breathing human who craves knowledge, wisdom, and new experiences.
 I’m a dreamer, rebel, and adventure seeker who enjoys exploring unique places like The Grand Mosque of Cotabato.

 And one of the ways to feel human again in this crazy, chaotic world is to travel.